Reactive Dog Training in Huntington Beach: How to Calm Barking, Lunging, and Leash Reactivity

 Fearful or insecure dogs need gradual exposure and structure so they can feel safe again.

-Take your dog to calm locations with mild triggers (for example, a quiet shopping center instead of a busy dog park) and practice those basics there.
+• Take your dog to calm locations with mild triggers (for example, a quiet shopping center instead of a busy dog park) and practice those basics there.
 This builds confidence and teaches him that he can succeed around triggers.
+For example, if your dog reacts around other dogs, do not start in the busiest area near the beach or a crowded park path.
+Start farther away, where your dog can see the trigger without exploding.
+That may mean practicing across a parking lot, on a quiet side street, or at the edge of a park where there is more space.

 Step 2: Training the frustrated reactive dog